 Charlie has worked with a diverse range of artists including Damon Albarn, Tim Minchin, Caro Emerald and Scott Walker, and he records music for film and television.
 As if that wasn't enough, he has also been extensively involved in theatre productions for the past six years, often as band leader (25th anniversary tour of Les Miserables, Ghost, Spring Awakening, Lord Of The Rings).

-Following their help with a dance project I was involved with in 2012 (see the 'collaborations' page for more details) we decided it would be great to record some more of my back catalogue in this piano trio format and do some live performances as and when our busy schedules would permit.
+Following their help with a dance project I was involved with in 2012 (see the 'collaborations' page for more details) we decided it would be great to record some more of my back catalogue in this piano trio format, and do some live performances.

 And so Cherry Mint Koala was born.
 The name is slightly ridiculous, of course, but it rolls off the tongue rather nicely.
-And if anyone asks, I'm telling them that they're our favourite flavours of ice-cream.
+And if anyone asks, I'm telling them that they're our favourite individual flavours of ice-cream.
 (The truth?
 You can't handle the truth!
 OK, maybe you can, but it's not that interesting.)

 Musically it is very lyrical, very straightforward (by my standards) and - I think - very beautiful.
 It really does feel like a piece that wrote itself in some ways, such was the strange intensity of the moment, sat with my old upright piano at the family home letting the memories wash over me.
 Every little detail seemed to fall into place without much effort, right down to the subtle harmonic shifts in the piano accompaniment.